BRY402/SBundler/README.md

 and the builder builds it wrong, it's your fault.

 * The require function will not work as intended, if you have code that checks the required path and name given with `local name, path = ...`, you will find that only the name variable is defined.
 This is because I cannot share the path easily, and it's kind of useless considering all the modules are inside the same file anyway.
 But, I did add an array argument 'args' to the require function, which allows you to add any variables of your liking to the vararg.

+* To silence warnings on modules you don't want the builder to check for, just add a comment with an exclamation mark in front of the require call

+> Example: require("foo") --!

 ## Usage
 You can build a Lua bundle in a bash terminal using